andypando/Mist-Webhook-Receiver/README.md

 # Mist-Webhook-Receiver

 This project was created to give you the steps to setup an Ubuntu server and install the ELK stack on it.
-Logstash is will be configured as a HTTP Receiver to accept the webhooks from Mist, they will be processed into Elasticsearch and Kibana allows users to search the webhooks and build useful dashboards with the data.
+Logstash will be configured as an HTTP Receiver to accept the webhooks from Mist, they will be processed into Elasticsearch and Kibana allows users to search the webhooks and build useful dashboards with the data.

 Dashboard JSON files can be committed as folks build useful things in their environment.
 The hope is that this will be a collaborative project that will be useful to anyone using Juniper Mist APs.

+# Installation Steps
-# Allow for inbound webhooks
+## Configure Router / Firewall for inbound webhooks

-All the Mist webhooks originate from the Mist cloud, so you will need inbound firewall NAT rules to direct these webhooks to your ELK server.
+All the Mist webhooks originate from the Mist cloud, so you will need inbound firewall and/or NAT rules to direct these webhooks to your ELK server.

 | Mist Cloud  | Webhook IP Address |